Frequently asked questions

 How do I request removal of my data?

-Remove your location from your GitHub profile settings — the next scan will reflect the change automatically and your coordinates will no longer be geocoded.
+Remove your location from your GitHub profile settings.
+The next scan will reflect the change automatically and your coordinates will no longer be geocoded.
 To delete existing data, email florian@bruniaux.com with your GitHub username.
 We will remove your profile data and star events within 30 days.

 Not on the map?